ZzzLc0405/ZzzLc0405.github.io/_publications/Learning Sequence Recommendation Algorithm Based on Learner Interest and Neighborhood Information.md

   3. The effectiveness and accuracy of the algorithm proposed in this paper are demonstrated by comparison tests and ablation experiments on two datasets, MOOCCourse and MovieLens-1M. <br>
 </div>

+### Graphic Abstracts

+The graphic abstract is shown below